cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 At stack creation or stack update,
-- AWS CloudFormation evaluates all the conditions in template <font color=blue> before creating any resources </font>
+- AWS CloudFormation evaluates all the conditions in template <font color=LightSlateBlue> before creating any resources </font>
   - Resources that are associated with a true condition are created.
   - Resources that are associated with a false condition are ignored.
-- AWS CloudFormation also re-evaluates these conditions at each stack update before <font color=blue> updating any resources </font>
+- AWS CloudFormation also re-evaluates these conditions at each stack update before <font color=LightSlateBlue> updating any resources </font>
   - Resources that are still associated with a true condition are updated.
   - Resources that are now associated with a false condition are deleted.